renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 5. Interactive language

-We can easily learn and understand the SQL language.
+We can easily learn and understand the docs.SQL language.
 We can also use this language for communicating with the database because it is a simple query language.
 This language is also used for receiving the answers to complex queries in a few seconds.

 6. More than one Data View

-The SQL language also helps in making the multiple views of the database structure for the different database users.
+The docs.SQL language also helps in making the multiple views of the database structure for the different database users.

-Disadvantages of SQL
+Disadvantages of docs.SQL
-With the advantages of SQL, it also has some disadvantages, which are as follows:
+With the advantages of docs.SQL, it also has some disadvantages, which are as follows:

 1. Cost

-The operation cost of some SQL versions is high.
+The operation cost of some docs.SQL versions is high.
 That's why some programmers cannot use the Structured Query Language.

 2. Interface is Complex

-Another big disadvantage is that the interface of Structured query language is difficult, which makes it difficult for SQL users to use and manage it.
+Another big disadvantage is that the interface of Structured query language is difficult, which makes it difficult for docs.SQL users to use and manage it.

 3. Partial Database control

 The business rules are hidden.
 So, the data professionals and users who are using this query language cannot have full database control.

-# SQL Syntax
+# docs.SQL Syntax
-When you want to do some operations on the data in the database, then you must have to write the query in the predefined syntax of SQL.
+When you want to do some operations on the data in the database, then you must have to write the query in the predefined syntax of docs.SQL.

 The syntax of the structured query language is a unique set of rules and guidelines, which is not case-sensitive.
 Its Syntax is defined and maintained by the ISO and ANSI standards.

-Following are some most important points about the SQL syntax which are to remember:
+Following are some most important points about the docs.SQL syntax which are to remember:

-- You can write the keywords of SQL in both uppercase and lowercase, but writing the SQL keywords in uppercase improves the readability of the SQL query.
+- You can write the keywords of docs.SQL in both uppercase and lowercase, but writing the docs.SQL keywords in uppercase improves the readability of the docs.SQL query.
-- SQL statements or syntax are dependent on text lines.
-We can place a single SQL statement on one or multiple text lines.
+- docs.SQL statements or syntax are dependent on text lines.
+We can place a single docs.SQL statement on one or multiple text lines.
-- You can perform most of the action in a database with SQL statements.
+- You can perform most of the action in a database with docs.SQL statements.
-- SQL syntax depends on relational algebra and tuple relational calculus.
+- docs.SQL syntax depends on relational algebra and tuple relational calculus.
-# SQL Statement
+# docs.SQL Statement
-SQL statements tell the database what operation you want to perform on the structured data and what information you would like to access from the database.
+docs.SQL statements tell the database what operation you want to perform on the structured data and what information you would like to access from the database.

-The statements of SQL are very simple and easy to use and understand.
+The statements of docs.SQL are very simple and easy to use and understand.
 They are like plain English but with a particular syntax.

-### Simple Example of SQL statement:
+### Simple Example of docs.SQL statement:
 ```
 SELECT "column_name" FROM "table_name";
 ```

-Each SQL statement begins with any of the SQL keywords and ends with the semicolon (;).
-The semicolon is used in the SQL for separating the multiple Sql statements which are going to execute in the same call.
-In this SQL tutorial, we will use the semicolon (;) at the end of each SQL query or statement.
+Each docs.SQL statement begins with any of the docs.SQL keywords and ends with the semicolon (;).
+The semicolon is used in the docs.SQL for separating the multiple Sql statements which are going to execute in the same call.
+In this docs.SQL tutorial, we will use the semicolon (;) at the end of each docs.SQL query or statement.

-## Most Important SQL Commands and Statements
+## Most Important docs.SQL Commands and Statements
 1) Select Statement
 2) Update Statement
 3) Delete Statement